Nintendo Switch 2 Release Date Officially Confirmed – Pre-Orders Now Open!

 In other words, Nintendo wants to reward loyal players—those who’ve actually spent time and money supporting their ecosystem.
 Smart move, Nintendo.

 Now, speaking personally, I’ve got approximately three billion hours logged in Breath of the Wild alone, so I’m feeling pretty confident about my odds.
-But if you haven’t met those conditions, don’t panic—regular pre-orders through Amazon or other retailers are still an option starting April 9.
+But if you haven’t met those conditions, don’t panic—regular pre-orders through Amazon or other retailers are still an option now.

 As someone who’s spent more hours on the original Switch than I care to admit (let’s just say my Animal Crossing island is still going strong), I’m really excited about this release.
 And now that we have actual confirmation, it’s time to break down what the Switch 2 has to offer—and why you should probably start saving up.